-I'm guessing your design projects look like this:
+I'm guessing your creative projects look like this:

 - Your clients are always late providing you with files and feedback